 ABSTRACT

 TikTok is one of the most popular social media platforms whose algorithm for content recommendation encourages prolonged usage, often leading to mindless scrolling.
 This compulsive content consumption contributes to academic procrastination for students.
 The present study analyses the relationship between mindless scrolling on TikTok and academic procrastination among 12th grade students at Ekayana Ehipassiko Senior High School.
 An online survey was distributed to 46 students to collect their responses regarding their mindless scrolling on TikTok, its relationship with academic activities, and their procrastination tendencies.
 Using a 5-point Likert scale, the data were calculated to reveal the extent of the relationship between the variables.
-It is concluded that mindless scrolling on TikTok and academic procrastination among 12th grade students at Ekayana Ekayana Ehipassiko Senior High School has strong relationship, with an average response value of 3.44.
-The finding is expected to raise awareness of the harmful effects of excessive TikTok usage ontowards students' academic performance.
+It is concluded that mindless scrolling on TikTok and academic procrastination among 12th grade students at Ekayana Ehipassiko Senior High School has a strong relationship, with an average response value of 3.44.
+The finding of this study is expected to raise awareness of the harmful effects of mindless scrolling on TikTok towards students' academic performance.

 Keywords: mindless scrolling, TikTok, academic procrastination, 12th grade students